 SAC-19 Bottom Delta (NM) 01346

 Definition: This field identifies the distance from the Point of Reference to the outside bottom of the container in units specified below.
-Refer to Point Of Reference definition in section 13.1.3, "," or in NCCLS standard AUTO5 Laboratory Automation: Electromechanical Interfaces.
+Refer to Point Of Reference definition in section 13.1.3, "Glossary," or in NCCLS standard AUTO5 Laboratory Automation: Electromechanical Interfaces.

 SAC-20 Container Height/Diameter/Delta Units (CWE) 01347